-- CIPPE Recertification must be completed through the district's online registration system, Family ID (signed by student athlete and parent/guardian when the athlete is playing for more than one sport in the same school year).
+- CIPPE Recertification must be completed through the district's online registration system (signed by student-athlete and parent/guardian when the athlete is playing for more than one sport in the same school year).

-ALL STUDENT ATHLETES MUST TURN IN SECTIONS 6 AND 7 OF THE PIAA CIPEE FORM:
+ALL STUDENT-ATHLETES MUST TURN IN SECTIONS 6 AND 7 OF THE PIAA CIPEE FORM:

-- Student athletes MUST turn in Sections 6 and 7 of the PIAA CIPPE form to the athletic office prior to participation in his/her sports offering.
+- Student-athletes MUST turn in Sections 6 and 7 of the PIAA CIPPE form to the athletic office prior to participation in his/her sports offering.
 This section may be obtained from either the high school athletic office or by visiting www.fcasdathletics.org and "click" on Section 6 Health History and Section 7 Physical Form.
-This form must be signed by an Authorized Medical Examiner (AME) at an examination conducted at the school by the district's physician or by an athlete's private physician.
+This form must be signed by an Authorized Medical Examiner (AME) at an examination conducted at the school by the district's physician or by an athlete's private physician and uploaded directly to the district's online athletc registration platform.